BookingEasy/booking-easy-wp/readme.txt

 == Upgrade Notice ==

+= 1.0.15 =
+* TESTED : Compatibility of the reservation plugin with Wordpress 4.3.

+== Changelog ==

+= 1.0.15 =
+* TESTED : Compatibility of the reservation plugin with Wordpress 4.3.

+= 1.0.14 =
+* FIXED : a bug with the DIVI2 theme.
+* TESTED : Compatibility of the reservation plugin with Wordpress 4.2.4.

 = 1.0.13 =
-* FIXED : end date was sometime not set to the correct date on the booking search form.

-== Changelog ==
+* IMPROVED : translations of the booking plugin (frontend).

 = 1.0.12 =
 * FIXED : a bug with reservation date selection on agenda date time picker on iOS devices and Safari navigators.